mthomas46/AvettaConfluenceDownloader/README.md

 ## Overview

-**Avetta Confluence Downloader** downloads Confluence pages as Markdown files and generates a metrics report.
+**Avetta Confluence Downloader** is a CLI tool for downloading Confluence pages as Markdown files, preserving hierarchy, and generating metrics reports.
 It supports both command-line and interactive usage, making it ideal for archiving, documentation, or analysis of Confluence content.
+Advanced features include batch downloads and LLM-powered file consolidation.

 ## Key Features

 - **Modern, Colorful CLI:** User prompts are colorized and clearly separated for a better terminal experience.
 - **Interactive Flow:** The script guides you through all required options, shows a summary, and asks for confirmation before running.
-- **Flexible Configuration:** Supports `.env`, command-line arguments, and interactive prompts.
+- **Flexible Configuration:** Supports `.env`, command-line arguments, YAML config, and interactive prompts.
+- **Batch Download:** Download multiple parent pages in one run using YAML config.
 - **Dry Run Mode:** Preview all actions (including overwrite logic) without writing any files.
 - **Overwrite Options:** Choose to overwrite, skip, increment, or decide for each file interactively.
 - **API Token Security:** API token is masked in all output/logs, and a warning is shown if passed as a CLI argument.
 - **Graceful Interrupts:** Cleanly handles `Ctrl+C` (KeyboardInterrupt).
 - **Concurrent Downloads:** Fast downloads with a thread pool (default: 10 threads).
-- **Pinned Dependencies:** All dependencies are version-pinned for reproducibility.

 ## Python Version Compatibility

 - **Supported:** Python 3.11 and 3.12 only.
 - **Why:** Some dependencies (notably `lxml`) may not install or work on Python 3.13+ or older versions.
 - **How to check:**